jhonatansantanaa/jhonatansantanaa/README.md

 I'm currently studying Software Engineering and I'm in my first semester.
 I have focused a lot on my studies and specialization in Mobile Software, participating in practical projects and learning techniques with Experienced Mentors.

-In pursuit of proficiency in software architecture concepts, always apply the principles of DDD, Clean Architecture and Event Driven Architecture to create robust and scalable applications.
-My goal is to combine cutting-edge technology with best development practices to provide advanced user experiences.

 Always looking for new challenges, I am ready to contribute to ambitious and innovative projects.